kdl-org/kdl/SPEC.md

 document is the "node".
 Every node must have a name, which is either a legal [Identifier](#identifier), or a quoted [String](#string).

-Following the name are zero or more whitespace-separated [Values](#value) or [Properties](#property).
+Following the name are zero or more [Values](#value) or [Properties](#property), separated by either [whitespace](#whitespace) or [a slash-escaped line continuation](#line-continuation).
 Values and Properties may be interspersed in any order, much like is common with positional arguments vs options in command line tools.

+Values are ordered relative to each other and that order must be preserved in order to maintain the semantics.

+By contrast, Property order _should not matter_ to implementations.
+[Children](#children-block) should be used if an order-sensitive key/value data structure must be represented in KDL.

 Finally, a node is terminated by either a [Newline](#newline), a [Children Block](#children-block), a semicolon (`;`) or the end of the file/stream (an